 You missed work in 1985 or later because of your pregnancy, the birth of a child, the placement of a child for adoption, or caring for a child immediately following birth or placement for adoption.
-In these circumstances, you will be treated as if you had earned up to 500 Hours of Service for each separate absence from work.
+In these circumstances, you will be treated as if you had earned up to 500 Hours of Service.

-You were on a leave of absence your employer was legally required to give you under the Federal Family and Medical Leave Act (commonly known as the "FMLA"), on or after August 3, 1993.
-In these circumstances, you will be treated as if you had earned the Hours of Service that you otherwise would have worked.
+You were on a leave of absence that your employer was legally required to give you under the Federal Family and Medical Leave Act (commonly known as "FMLA"), on or after August 3, 1993.
+In these circumstances, you will be treated as if you had earned the Hours of Service that you would have worked to the extent required under the FMLA.
 You will be credited only to the extent required by the FMLA.